HalilB84/Lights/README.md

 Planned Features:

-- Audio visual feature where lights react to music
+- Audio visual feature where lights react to music -> yeahhh about that
 - Playground for playing with light [Inspired by Lusion Labs](https://akari.lusion.co/#home)
 - Many more cool things you can do with light